The Millionaire Next Door Summary – 7 Factors

 The Millionaire Next Door summary is something that I’ve been wanting to write for some time now.
-The first time I read it was in 1996 shortly after it was published.
-At that time, I was a senior in college and most of the concepts went in one ear and out the next.
+The first time I read the book was shortly after it was published in 1996.
+I was a senior in college at that time and most of the concepts went in one ear and out the next.

 Now that I’m a bit more financially savvy, I felt the need to reread it.
-Also, I plan on comparing it to the statistics in Chris Hogan’s new book, “Everyday Millionaire“.
+Also, I plan on comparing it to the statistics in Chris Hogan’s book, “Everyday Millionaires“.

 The Millionaire Next Door Summary

-As I glance over my shoulder at the bookshelf behind me, I notice many personal finance books such as:
+As I glance over my shoulder at the bookshelf behind me, I notice many personal development and finance books such as:

-Most of these books and others like it typically promise to show the reader how to become a millionaire.
+Most of these books typically promise to show the reader how to become an average millionaire.

-Back in 1996, both Thomas J. Stanley and William D. Danko set out to write a different book.
-Instead of teaching how to become wealthy, the book profiles several people who have already become millionaires.
+Back in 1996, both Thomas Stanley and William Danko set out to write a different book.
+Instead of teaching how to become wealthy, the book profiles several people who have already become actual millionaires.

 If the first paragraph in the introduction doesn’t grab your attention, I’m not sure what will.